What is a notice of intent to offset? Why is the IRS taking your tax refund?

 - Some federal benefit payments such as Social Security benefits but not Supplemental Security Income.

 In some cases, the BFS can offset the entire payment, just as they can offset your entire tax refund.
-But in other cases, they can only take a portion of the payment.
-For instance, they usually can’t take more than 15% of a Social Security check.
+But in other cases, they can only take a portion of the payment.Â

-This is when the state seizes your refund to offset your unpaid liabilities.
-For example, if you have unpaid taxes in Michigan, the Michigan Department of Treasury can seize your refund.
-Most states seize your state refund if you have unpaid taxes.
+The rules vary between states, but most states seize your state refund if you have unpaid taxes.
 If you only have unpaid federal taxes, most states will seize your state tax refund and send it to the IRS.
-The reverse is also true — if you only have unpaid state taxes, the IRS will keep your federal tax refunds and send them to the state.
+The reverse is also true — if you only have unpaid state taxes, the IRS will keep your federal tax refunds and send them to the state.Â

 FAQs About Federal Offsets